schreon/word2vec4j/README.md

-This is a prototypal implementation of Continuous Skip-gram Models (CSGM) using plain Java.
+This is a prototypal implementation of Continuous Skip-gram Models (CSGM) using plain Java and the Fork/Join framework.
 It has been developed in the scope of a student project at [Hochschule der Medien Stuttgart](https://www.hdm-stuttgart.de/).
 It yields competitive results when compared to gensim: